kittykatattack/ga/README.md

 #### Generating random aliens

-Alien Armada generates aliens at 1 of 14 randomly chosen positions just above the top boundary of the stage.
+Alien Armada generates aliens at any 1 of 14 randomly chosen positions just above the top boundary of the stage.
 The aliens first appear infrequently, but gradually start to appear at an ever-increasing rate.
 This makes the game gradually more